Recognition Programs Banner

 Members complete progressive levels of training to enhance boardsmanship skills and earn hours through board development activities.
 The recognition levels of authorized activities are:

-• Certificate of Boardsmanship (only for members newly elected after January 1, 2018) – at least 25 hours of ASBA training credit and must include the following:
+• Certificate of Boardsmanship – at least 25 hours of ASBA training credit and should include the following training:

 recognition programs

-• Members elected after January 1, 2018, must earn a Certificate of Boardsmanship before being eligible to earn any of the following awards, regardless of total number of hours earned:
+• Members must earn a Certificate of Boardsmanship before being eligible to earn any of the following awards, regardless of total number of hours earned:

 • Master Board Member – at least 50 hours